 For the person who has nothing, I am going to go out on a limb now and describe what I think the best weapon you can purchase “right now” for a lot of various factors.
 The factors for deciding this weapon are based upon current events and the political climate to no small degree.

 To cut to the quick, I will say that if you don’t buy any other weapon, a 12 gauge shotgun is the absolute best option you have right now.
+I honestly believe that when all else is considered, it is the best gun for home defense.
 Let the cussing begin!
 Why do I say a shotgun and not a pistol or machete or AR or AK?
 I’m glad you asked!

 A 12 gauge shotgun is about the cheapest gun you can buy when you consider that most handguns now are selling for over $500 unless you buy a .380 concealed carry.
 Can you spend $3500 on a fancy shotgun that will be a collector’s piece?
 Of course you can but that isn’t what I am talking about.
 If you have a ton of money you would obviously not stop here, but for the average person trying to make wise decisions with their finances, a shotgun is practical and affordable for most of you out there.